whitebrick/whitebrick-cloud/README.md

 **Authentication & Authorization**

 Because Hasura stitches together multiple APIs under the one unified endpoint it is well placed to manage authentication and authorization.
-Hasura integrates with authentication providers such as Auth0 by checking for role variables encoded in JWTs with each request.
-Hasura also provides functionality to set permissions at a column level so checks can be configured to look-up user records for authorization.
+Hasura checks for credentials in a JWT issued by a third-party authentication provider.

-### Whitebrick Cloud (back end)
+### Whitebrick Cloud

 The Whitebrick Cloud back end is a set of functions written in Javascript using the Apollo GraohQL interface and executed on a Serverless provider.
 Whitebrick Cloud connects with a database to make DDL calls such as creating new tables and columns.
-After mofifying the database Whitebrick Cloud then calls the Hasura Metadata API to _track_ the corresponding columns and tables.
+After modifying the database Whitebrick Cloud then calls the Hasura Metadata API to _track_ the corresponding columns and tables.
 Whitebrick Cloud also manages additional metadata, background jobs, user permissions and settings, persisting them in a dedicated schema.

-### Whitebrick (front end)
+### Whitebrick Client

-The Whitebrick front end is statically compiled Jamstack client written in Gatsby/React/Javascipt and uses AG Grid as the data grid GUI.
+The Whitebrick front end is statically compiled Jamstack client written in Gatsby/React and uses AG Grid as the data grid GUI.
 Whitebrick sends GraphQL queries and mutations to the Hasura endpoint and displays the returned data.
 Because the client is statically compiled it can be easily customized by front end developers and deployed to any web site host.

 <!-- END:TECHNICAL_OVERVIEW ================================================== -->